dreamerslab/dreamerscorp/blog/wp-content/plugins/limit-login-attempts/readme.txt

 You probably are not or you would know.
 We show a pretty good guess on the option page.
 Set the option using this unless you are sure you know better.

+= Can I whitelist my IP so I don't get locked out? =

+First please consider if you really need this.
+Generally speaking it is not a good idea to have exceptions to your security policies.

+That said, there is now a filter which allows you to do it: "limit_login_whitelist_ip".

+Example:
+function my_ip_whitelist($allow, $ip) {
+	 return ($ip == 'my-ip') ? true : $allow;
+}
+add_filter('limit_login_whitelist_ip', 'my_ip_whitelist', 10, 2);

+Note that we still do notification and logging as usual.
+This is meant to allow you to be aware of any suspicious activity from whitelisted IPs.

 = I locked myself out testing this thing, what do I do? =

 Either wait, or:

+If you know how to edit / add to PHP files you can use the IP whitelist functionality described above.
+You should then use the "Restore Lockouts" button on the plugin settings page and remove the whitelist function again.

 If you have ftp / ssh access to the site rename the file "wp-content/plugins/limit-login-attempts/limit-login-attempts.php" to deactivate the plugin.